Juno-Evidence-Alliance/slide_style/README.md

 README.md: This file explaining how to use the styles.

-Demo_of_juno style.qmd: A demo presentation showcasing the juno.css style.
+Demo_of_Juno style.qmd: A demo presentation showcasing the juno.css style.

-Demo_of_juno style.html: The compiled HTML presentation using the juno.css style.
+Demo_of_Juno style.html: The compiled HTML presentation using the juno.css style.

-Demo_of_juno style_files/: A folder containing the compiled assets for the demo presentation.
+Demo_of_Juno style_files/: A folder containing the compiled assets for the demo presentation.

 images/: A folder containing images used in the demo presentation.

+## Demo of the slide style

+You can find a html demo of the slide style [here](https://juno-evidence-alliance.github.io/slide_style/Demo_of_Juno_style.html#/title-slide)

 ## How to Use
 Option 1: Clone the Repository